Temporary But Effective: 5 Ideas for Hiding or Minimizing an Ugly Floor

 It’s not cheap, but it is quite effective.
 The reason for going the carpet tile route versus just an area rug is that it’s a bit more flexible this way.
 Instead of just buying a standard-sized area rug that will only cover part of your ugly floor, with carpet tiles, you can buy many and trim them so you could basically cover every inch of an ugly floor (and take it with you when you move).
 Here’s how to cut and install FLOR tiles.

 Check out both the idea in the post A Renter’s Solution for Ugly Flooring as well as the comments.
 Seems many folks have gone with cheap vinyl flooring — both the roll-out kind and tile kind — and used removable adhesives to adhere them to their terrible rental home floors.
 It seems like a lot of work, but it sounds like real readers have had good results that may inspire your own temporary ugly floor fix.

 While a simple area rug might cut it in a living room or bedroom with ugly floors, you can’t always use one in a kitchen with an ugly floor, depending on how you use your kitchen.
-But a floor cloth is more suitable for kitchen use, and could help disguise an ugly floor while being easy to care for.
+But a floor cloth is more suitable for kitchen use and could help disguise an ugly floor while being easy to care for.
 They’re easy to DIY, too.
-We love this simple striped DIY floor cloth spotted on Creatively Southern.

 Cover carpet with laminate flooring